saveenr/usql-tutorial/ch05/expressions.md

 ## Overview

-Clauses such as SELECT, WHERE, and HAVING (and others) allow you to enter expressions - in particular U-SQL Expressions.
+Clauses such as `SELECT`, `WHERE`, and `HAVING` (among others) allow you to enter U-SQL expressions.

 An expression in a programming language is a combination of explicit values, constants, variables, operators, and functions that are interpreted according to the particular rules of precedence and of association for a particular programming language, which computes and then produces another value.

-The simplest way of thinking of a U-SQL expression is that it is a merely C# expression with some U-SQL extensions such as the AND, OR, NOT operators.
+The simplest way of thinking of a U-SQL expression is that it is a merely C# expression with some U-SQL extensions such as the `AND`, `OR`, `NOT` operators.

 ### Casting types